6859-sp21/a4-citibiketrips/README.md

 Like the BlueBikes system on the Boston and Cambridge, New York City also has a bikes-for-rent service to help its citizens navigate within and around the city.
 The infrastructure is sponsored by Citi bank, and thus their service is named Citibikes.

 The service produces a lot of valuable data about how the citizens move around.
 Specifically, the origin, destination, time of day, and ride duration are all quite valuable.
-Citibikes publically provides this information at https://www.citibikenyc.com/system-data.
+Citibikes publicly provides this information at https://www.citibikenyc.com/system-data.

 # Questions